zaladeokin/Blog_Api/README.md

 - **Blog state**: Blogs can be in two states(draft and published) and filterable by it.
 - **Search**: Blogs are searchable by author, title and tags.
 Users are searchable by name.
 - **Validation and error handling**: Middleware for request validation and proper error handling.
-- **Security**: HTTP is secure against Cross-Site Scripting (XSS), brute force and other malicious attacks.
+- **Security**: HTTP is secure against Cross-Site Scripting (XSS), brute force, and other malicious attacks.
-- **Logging**: Request to endpoints, error and information are logged and store in a log file.
+- **Logging**: Request to endpoints, error, and information are logged and store in a log file.
-- **Additional features**: The number of time a blog is read is recorded.
+- **Additional features**: The number of times a blog is read are recorded.
 Also, there's an algorithm that estimate the expected read time for a blog.

 ## Technologies Used